NixOS/nixpkgs/nixos/modules/services/matrix/draupnir.md

 See [Synapse #6286](https://github.com/matrix-org/synapse/issues/6286)
 for an example on how to achieve this.

-If you want Draupnir to be able to deactivate users, move room aliases, shutdown rooms, etc. you'll need to make the Draupnir user a Matrix server admin.
+If you want Draupnir to be able to deactivate users, move room aliases, shut down rooms, etc. you'll need to make the Draupnir user a Matrix server admin.

 Now invite the Draupnir user to the management room.